Your garage deserves better than an ugly concrete floor. But what type of garage floor coating is best for you?

 Before I start a project, I like to know what my options are.
 So let’s take a brief look at each floor coating.
 That way you’ll be able to quickly see what could work—and what won’t work— in your garage.

-Acrylic resins differ from acrylic paints, but both are viable finishing options.
-Paints are cheaper and easier to apply, but less durable than a resin coating.
+Acrylic resins differ from acrylic garage floor paint, but both are viable finishing options.
+Garage floor paints are cheaper and easier to apply, but less durable than a resin coating.

 Many acrylic resins are transparent, and they hold color well.
 They’re popular with garage owners looking to craft a one-of-a-kind flooring look.